 I climbed to the mountaintop station of Mt.
 Uchimi (1,105m) by a ropeway.
 From there, I moved to the top of Mt.
 Horai by the lift.
 The highest peak of Mt.
 Horai is 1,174m.
-I could see sea of clouds and Lake Biwa.
+I could see a sea of clouds and Lake Biwa.
 On sunny days, you can see Lake Biwa, Mt.
 Ibuki, and Mt.
 Hira.
 It was a luxurious space in the sky that can be reached by ropeway.

 I stayed in Omi Hachiman city.
-I took a walk through Hachiman moat, Himure Hachiman Shrine, and Shinmachi street (the street of Omi merchant).
+I took a walk through Hachiman moat, Himure Hachiman Shrine, and Shinmachi Street (the street of Omi merchant).
 I felt the life of Omi merchant with frugality, simplicity, and fortitude.
 Next, I went to Hikone castle in Hikone city.
 I watched Hikone Castle from Genkyuen.
 Genkyuen is a stroll garden with a central pond.
 You can watch the scenery around Hikone Castle as a large garden in the early Edo period.
 Finally, I went to Samegai, Maibara city.
-Along the Jizo river at Samegai, the cityscape is still continuing.
-Jizo river is famous as a group of “Bai-ka-mo”(plum, flower, and algae) in a river made of fresh water spring from the area.
+Along the Jizo river at Samegai, the cityscape is continuing.
+Jizo river is famous as a group of “Bai-ka-mo”(plum, flower, and algae) in a river made of freshwater spring from the area.
 Samegai is selected as a Japan heritage as a culture of water and prayer.